 With a focus on innovation in communication, leadership, and group dynamics, the project’s team is forging a new path for discussion around the world.
 We’ve been igniting empowerment in young women from Harvard University to King’s College in Kathmandu to the Stern School of Business at NYU, and working with thought leaders to determine the most effective way to ignite positive change.

 In 2017 our programming is focused on international think tanks for young women 18-25 years of age, and salon dinners for a broader audience.
 We believe that by igniting empowerment in the individual, and fostering collaborative conversation, it is possible to create, with entrepreneurial thinking, a ground-breaking approach to empowerment itself.

 Erin is a catalyst for women’s empowerment, entrepreneurship and global transformation.
-Her current work involves projects from Nepal to Papua New Guinea, all focused on creating women entrepreneurs.
+Her current work involves projects from Brooklyn to Papua New Guinea, all focused on creating women entrepreneurs.
 As a film and television professional, Erin has produced content for Fortune 100 companies to promote both internal and external communications, working closely with CEOs, political figures and celebrities.
 She’s also a passionate wildlife conservationist (elephants are her favorite).

 Maria is international development professional for non-profits, and currently manages local efforts in Nepal for The Concordia Project.
 Her previous endeavors include research and implementation for the UN High Commission for Refugees (UNHCR) and UN Information Center (UNIC) in Almaty, Kazakhstan.